Skip to main content

 Impact Analysis (IA)

-On 26 November 2020, the Australian Energy Market Commission (AEMC) released the draft rule determination and draft rule titled National Electricity Amendment (Connection to Dedicated Connection Assets) Rule 2020.
+On 11 March 2021, the Australian Energy Market Commission (AEMC) released the rule determination and rule titled National Electricity Amendment (Semi-Scheduled Generator Dispatch Obligations) Rule 2021 No 2.

 Aust Gov